nsrau/azure-docs.it-it/articles/cdn/cdn-standard-rules-engine-match-conditions.md

 Operatore | Valori supportati
 ---------|----------------
-Uguale a, non uguale a | Dispositivi mobili, desktop
+Uguale a, diverso da | Mobile, Desktop

 ### <a name="http-version"></a>Versione HTTP